Measurement, Evaluation, And Ethics In Research – qnt575 (2 credits)

 Qualitative Research in Education

-Compare and contrast methods of collecting different types of data in quantitative research.
+- Analyze methods of collecting data in qualitative research.

 The University of Phoenix reserves the right to modify courses.